 Starring: Brenton Earley, Deshja Driggs, Rick Perkins

-Drive In is one title that rarely gets thrown in a conversation as horror fans would either had seen and hated it, or would had confused it with the infamously schlocky 70s proto-slasher Drive-In Massacre.
-Comparing the two, however, Drive In is a more straight-forward take on a bodycounter and one that actually fare better for me.
+Drive In is one title that rarely gets thrown in a conversation as horror fans either have seen and hated it, or would have confused it with the infamously schlocky 70s proto-slasher Drive-In Massacre.
+Comparing the two however, Drive In is a more straight-forward take on a bodycounter and one that actually fares better for me.

 The story is simple enough to follow; a drive-in theater across town is being petitioned by an upset community for showing nothing but horror movies.
 (Troma horror movies to be more exact so…yay?)
-What these people didn't know is that one of these concerned citizens had been locking up their mentally handicapped son, Billy, in their attic, with nothing but these films to watch every night for entertainment and company.
+What these people didn't know is that one of these concerned citizens have been locking up their mentally handicapped son Billy in their attic, with nothing but these films to watch every night for entertainment and company.

-One night, however, Billy found a way to kill his way out of his room and began a murder spree of his own, basing every murder from what he learned from the movies.
+One night, however, Billy found a way to kill his way out of his room and begin a murder spree of his own, basing every murder from what he learned from the movies.

 Drive In certainly not one of the better slashers to be released out there but it certainly isn't the worst.
 Like I said, the cheesiness and simple plotting worked well enough for me and I didn't mind the killer’s basic approach to murder, so I’ll give the movie an approval for effort, even more if it tried harder.